-I made an account at Couchsurfing.org prior to the trip to get a local’s perspective on the place.
-I’m not much of a backpack traveller (Arianne said I am a posh traveller) but someone has to start somewhere right?
-To make this experence more interesting, I got the contact details of a few locals and asked for places to go and things to do.
+I made an account on Couchsurfing prior to the trip to get a local’s perspective on the place.
+I’m not much of a backpacker (Arianne said I am a posh traveller) but someone has to start somewhere right?
+To make this experience more interesting, I got the contact details of a few locals and asked for places to go and things to do.
 It was a pity I wasn’t able to meet any of those people, though.

 Before I noticed, end of June came and it was time for Ho Chi Minh.